Upload-ready bundle preview

 What are the first signs of alcoholic liver disease?

-What is the 6-month rule for liver transplant and alcohol?
+What is the six-month sobriety rule for liver transplant?

 Reviewer panel — not part of the published page